-Subject Code Subject Name Credits A Allotted Total

-ST305 (c) TOTAL QUALITY Theory Practical 4

-21000 (0) MANAGEMENT 4 4

-AND SIX SIGMA Course Objective To learn TQM, quality and their philosophy.
+Subject Code Subject Name Credits A Allotted Total CTT 4 0 7 () TOTAL QUALITY Theory Practical ST305 (c) MANAGEMENT 4 4 AND SIX SIGMA 4 1.
+To learn TQM, quality and their philosophy.
+Course 2.
 To discuss Planning and Organization.
-To learn about SIX SIGMA AND PDSA To have a clear idea about the tools of quality.
-Course Out comes Students learnt about TQM, quality and SIX SIGMA AND PDSA.
-Students can develop the leadership skills.
-Students can get the awareness of team work.
-Students can identify the real-life problems in Various business fields.
+Course 3.
+To learn about SIX SIGMA AND PDSA Objective 4.
+To have a clear idea about the tools of quality.
+Students learnt about TQM, qu ality and SIX S SIGMA AND PDSA.
+Course rship skills.
+Out comes 3.
+Students can ge get the awareness of team work.
+4. Students can i identify the real-life problems in Various business fields.